 “It was very easy, dad,” the son replied.
 “When I started solving the world map, I found it utterly boring.
 But, then I noticed there was a picture on the backside.
 I started assembling the picture and the ‘world’ fell into place in minutes.”

 Sometimes, that’s all it’s about — the flip side.

 We want to put the map of life together.
 We want to have it figured out, but it’s not a walk in the park.
-Particularly because there isn’t much to figure out and to make sense of life is a taxing and tedious task.
+Particularly because there isn’t much to figure out and make sense of, life is a taxing and tedious task.
 There’s little fun in assembling a world map unless you are passionate about geography or puzzles.
 To stay motivated, we have to have something we care about.

 The moment you find something that inspires you, life immediately changes from a boring map to an exciting picture.
 Revealing its adventurous and endearing side, it shifts from being a pointless exercise to a worthwhile quest.
 Martin Luther King put it most insightfully, “Our lives begin to end the day we become silent about things that matter.”